-- Free Nuclear Endosperm: cell divisions occur without cell wall formation, resulting in a multinucleate syncytium or coenocyte. - Cellular endosperm: Cellular endosperm is characterized by the formation of cell walls between the dividing nuclei, resulting in distinct individual cells within the endosperm. - Helobial endosperm: Helobial endosperm is a combination of free nuclear and cellular endosperm. - Ruminate endosperm: Ruminate endosperm is characterized by the presence of large, irregularly shaped, interconnected cells with invaginations and projections.
-This gives the appearance of ruminate or pitted texture. - Biological Importance of Endosperm is following Nutrient Storage, Embryo Development, Germination and Seedling Growth and Reproductive Success.
+- Free Nuclear Endosperm: cell divisions occur without cell wall formation, resulting in a multinucleate syncytium or coenocyte. - Cellular endosperm: Cellular endosperm is characterized by the formation of cell walls between the dividing nuclei, resulting in distinct individual cells within the endosperm.
+Each cell contains a single nucleus.
+This type of endosperm is found in many species, including wheat, rice, and barley. - Helobial endosperm: Helobial endosperm is a combination of free nuclear and cellular endosperm.
+Initially, free nuclear divisions occur, forming a syncytium.
+Later, cell walls form, dividing the syncytium into individual cells.
+This type of endosperm is observed in some species, such as coffee and rubber plants. - Ruminate endosperm: Ruminate endosperm is characterized by the presence of large, irregularly shaped, interconnected cells with invaginations and projections.
+This gives the appearance of a ruminate or pitted texture.
+It is commonly found in some species, including water lilies and certain members of the family Ranunculaceae. - Biological Importance of Endosperm is following Nutrient Storage, Embryo Development, Germination and Seedling Growth and Reproductive Success.